 Amsterdam is also known as the ‘Venice of the North’ due to its many canals.

 Lucky!
 Actually: Amsterdammer, but if you want to surprise your Dutch friends, use the colloquial ‘Mokummer’ instead.
+(Mind you, many would say that one has to have been born and/or raised in Amsterdam to be considered a ‘real’ Mokummer).
 See What is Mokum?

 How do you abbreviate Amsterdam?

 We’re not sure why you’d want to, but here goes: A’dam (which you can pronounce as ‘Adam’).